enclaive/vhsm-helm/test/README.md

-# Vault Helm Tests
+# vHSM Helm Tests

-## Running Vault Helm Acceptance tests
+## Running vHSM Helm Acceptance tests

 The Makefile at the top level of this repo contains a few target that should help with running acceptance tests in your own GKE instance or in a kind cluster.